LionsAd/sqlpack/docs/commands/doctor.md

 If dbatools is missing, see the Installation guide and dbatools docs at https://docs.dbatools.io/.

 Note: `doctor` shows info-level diagnostics by default.
 You can still override verbosity via `BASH_LOG` (e.g., `debug`, `error`).

+Tip: If any tools are missing, run `sqlpack install-tools` to preview or `sqlpack install-tools --execute` to automatically install them (macOS Homebrew or Ubuntu/Debian), then re-run `sqlpack doctor`.